DaviAntonio/maratona-linux-dev-tools/vm/README.md

 ## Configuring a repository

-Extract the files from the image
+Extract the files from the image, if you wish to check the default

-`./extract-repo-cfg.sh`
+configuration: `./extract-repo-cfg.sh`

+The Maratona Linux local development configuration can be injected on the VM disk using the script in `inject-repo-cfg.sh`.

+The script will:

+- replace the default `fstab` with a custom one
+	- **PLEASE SET UP THE AUTOMOUNT FIRST (SEE BELOW)**
+- add the local repository disk to APT's configuration

+The local repository uses the deb822 format as suggested by Ubuntu 24.04 and Debian 13.

-### Setting up automount
+### Setting the automount up (fstab)

 Modify the `fstab` file.
 In order to find the flashdrive's UUID, it needs to be mounted and inspected using `guestfish`:

 ```
-add flashdrive.qcow2
+add flashdrive.raw
 run
 blkid /dev/sda1
 ```